orin29377053/notesmall/README.md

 # Notesmall

-Welcome to Notesmall!
+Welcome to Notesmall !
 You can try to use this online note editing service with test account below:
 **Test account**
 > Email:    test@gmail.com
-Password: test
+> Password: test

 [Try it !](https://notesmall.site/home)